vulnerable5481/typora-img/english/Dictionary.md

 ## introduce

-- to put sth into use , operation ,or a place for the first time
+- to put sth into use , operation ,or a place for the first time ；to bring sth into existence or use for the first time;
-- 介绍
+- to tell sb another person`s name when they meet for the first time

 ## induct